Oath Keepers founder denies plan to storm U.S. Capitol on Jan. 6 | Politics

 Stewart Rhodes, the founder of the U.S. far-right Oath Keepers group, told a jury on Monday he never ordered members to storm the U.S. Capitol on Jan.
 6, 2021, and he thought it was "stupid" that some of them decided to enter the building.
 Rhodes, a Yale Law-educated former U.S. Army paratrooper, is on trial along with Oath Keeper associates Thomas Caldwell, Kenneth Harrelson, Kelly Meggs and Jessica Watkins on multiple charges in connection with the attack by supporters of then-President Donald Trump on the U.S. Capitol that sent lawmakers and staffers fleeing for their lives.

-Prosecutors have sought to portray Rhodes as a radical far-right figure who has repeatedly voiced support for the use of force against the government, including on Jan.
-6. During cross-examination on Monday, prosecutor Kathryn Rakoczy tried to poke holes in Rhodes' testimony by pointing to inflammatory statements he had made that could be seen as contradictory.
+Prosecutors have sought to portray Rhodes as a radical far-right figure who repeatedly voiced support for the use of force against the government, including on Jan.
+6. During cross-examination on Monday, prosecutor Kathryn Rakoczy showed the jury text messages between Rhodes and other Oath Keepers in the lead-up to Jan.
+6.

-The Oath Keepers since its founding "took a tone of forcible opposition against the government, isn't that correct?” she asked.
-"That is not correct," Rhodes said.
+In one text to Rhodes, Meggs says he is busy setting up a quick reaction force, also known as a "QRF."
+"Ok, we will have a QRF.
+This situation calls for it," Rhodes responded on Jan.
+2.

+Rhodes said some of the messages about the QRF were exchanged in a group chat where he did not always read everything, though he acknowledged being the administrator of the chat.
+"Sir, the buck stopped with you in this operation, correct?"
+Rakoczy asked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)